 Wrist Pain: For those of you with wrist pain in the hands and knees position, try this modification.
 Use small dumbbells under your hands as shown in the pictures.
 This will relieve wrist pain in most people.
 You can also try wrist splints or braces with the dumbbells if they don’t work.
 When using the dumbbells, you will also need to compensate for the added height by placing a small step or other object of comparable size under your knees as shown.

 For those of you with knee pain during exercises that require you to be on your hands and knees, we strongly suggest that you try cushions or pillows under the knees OR order knee pads, such as those used by volleyball players, to soften the pressure on the knees.
 Please try these tips first.
 If you try these and still have knee pain, we give you some alternatives for the hands and knees exercises.

 Most of my friends close to my age have problems with their backs.
 Jeremy was one of the few chiropractors, trainers, or physical therapists who first analyzed the source of my problem and prescribed exercises that focused on minimizing the pain I was dealing with daily.
 I have always felt and believed that Jeremy’s attention to my issues were personal to me, and effective in order to help me live my life normally.

-I have had serious neck stenosis issues for years and to put it simply: Jeremy has fixed me.
-A combination of neck and back strengthening exercises, patiently rolled out over time, has made the difference.
-He is extremely knowledgeable, thoughtful, easy to work with, and a great guy – [an] unbeatable combination!
+I have had serious neck stenosis issues for years and to put it simply: Jeremy James’s BackForever protocol has fixed me.
+A combination of neck and back strengthening exercises, patiently rolled out over time, has made

-Three years ago, I had back pain so bad I could not tie my own shoes.
-I was referred to Jeremy and went through his 5 step Protocol.
-After a few months of discipline and adherence to the program it completely solved the problem.
-To put it simply, he gave me my life back.
+Three years ago I had back pain so bad I could not tie my own shoes.
+After a few months of discipline and adherence to the BackForever program the problem was completely solved.
+To put it simply, BackForever gave me my